gmaslowski/gmaslowski.github.com/_posts/2019-03-15-k8s-init-containers.markdown

 cp /cassandra/cassandra-rackdc.properties /shared/cassandra-rackdc.properties &&
 sed -i.bak s/RACK/$(kubectl get no -Lvm/rack | grep ${NODE_NAME} | awk '{print $6}')/g /shared/cassandra-rackdc.properties
 {% endhighlight %}
 a template (coming from a `configMap` volume) was filled and copied to a *shared* volume, which then was used by the app containers.
-Everything was fine and working, because of the promises which are brought by [*init containers*](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#understanding-init-containers):
+Everything was fine and working, because of the [*promises*](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#understanding-init-containers) which are brought by init containers:

 - started before app containers are
 - always run to completion